aws-solutions-library-samples/guidance-for-analyzing-customer-conversations-on-aws/README.md

 ### Cost

 _You are responsible for the cost of the AWS services used while running this Guidance.
-As of May 2024, the cost for running this Guidance with the default settings in the us-east-1 region is approximately $300 per month for processing 1000 calls that average 10 minutes in length._
+As of May 2024, the cost for running this Guidance with the default settings in the us-east-1 region is approximately $140 per month for processing 1000 calls that average 5 minutes in length.

-_We recommend creating a [Budget](https://docs.aws.amazon.com/cost-management/latest/userguide/budgets-managing-costs.html) through [AWS Cost Explorer](https://aws.amazon.com/aws-cost-management/aws-cost-explorer/) to help manage costs.
-Prices are subject to change.
-For full details, refer to the pricing webpage for each AWS service used in this Guidance._

 ### Sample Cost Table